-Rowing for Cambridge has always been a life changing experience and the current team owe a great debt to the crews who have gone before.
+Rowing for Cambridge is a profound, life-defining experience and the current squad owe a great debt to the crews who have gone before.

 Keep up to date with the latest news on social media: